UN eyes further drawdown of Darfur peacekeeping mission - AFP

 The council is scheduled to vote on June 28 on the latest proposed cuts to UNAMID when it renews the mandate of peacekeeping force.

-The conflict in Darfur erupted in 2003 when rebels took up arms against Sudan's government, accusing it of marginalization.
+The conflict in Darfur erupted in 2003 when rebels took up arms against Sudan's government, accusing it of marginalisation.

 In recent years, the level of violence has significantly dropped across Darfur, with Khartoum insisting that the conflict has ended in the region.